-Dr. Polizzi’s practice also includes due diligence evaluation and counseling in the context of venture investment assessments, and in connection with public and private financing, spin-offs, partnerships, and mergers and acquisitions.
-Representative transactions resulting from Dr. Polizzi’s leadership include Celgene Corporation’s $2.9 billion acquisition of client Abraxis BioScience; over $225 million investment by Pfizer in client Medivation, Inc.; Pfizer’s acquisition of client Rinat Neuroscience; and TOPICA Pharmaceuticals’ $27 million Series B financing.
+Dr. Polizzi’s practice also includes due diligence evaluation and counseling in the context of venture investment assessments and in connection with public and private financing, spin-offs, partnerships, and mergers and acquisitions.
+Representative transactions resulting from Dr. Polizzi’s leadership include the $14 billion acquisition by Pfizer of client Medivation, as well as the previous $225 million Pfizer investment in Medivation; Celgene Corporation’s $2.9 billion acquisition of client Abraxis BioScience; Pfizer’s acquisition of client Rinat Neuroscience; Alpine Immune Sciences’ $48 million Series A financing; and TOPICA Pharmaceuticals’ $27 million Series B financing.

 ©1996-2017 Morrison & Foerster LLP.
 All rights reserved.